 f) Changes in the original crew entering Galapagos is not permitted except in the case of emergencies.

 You must have a fumigation certificate from the last port.
 Note however that fumigation certificates from Panama are no longer valid in the Galapagos, so you will have to have your vessel fumigated in the islands (see Fees).
 It must also be carried out with an approved product.
-If coming from Panama speak to your Panama Canal agent.